specbug/competitive-programming/README.md

 ## Overview

-This repo is a personal avocation, a hook, to keep me motivated. <br>
-It typifies the perpetual effort to _solve_ programming puzzles.
+This repo is a a hook to keep me motivated.
+It typifies the perpetual effort to confront cognitive tasks.

 ## Key